Kezota/KnowledgeDistillationYOLOv8/README.md

-# Enhancing Daytime-to-Nighttime Robustness of YOLOv8 Object Detection Using Knowledge Distillation
+# Distilling the Night: Narrowing the Day-to-Night Gap of Lightweight YOLOv8 with Knowledge Distillation

-Undergraduate thesis project (BINUS University, Computer Science).

-**Authors:** Yoseph Oktavianus Yusanto, William Hartanto, Kezia Meilany Tandapai (supervised by Anderies)

 ## Abstract